Retaliation and Whistleblowers

 Retaliation is Illegal in New Jersey and New York

 Many state and federal laws make it illegal for your employer to retaliate against you.
-For example, the New Jersey Law Against Discrimination, the New York Human Rights Law, and the New York City Human Rights Law all protect employees who complain about illegal discrimination or harassment.
-Similarly, the Family & Medical Leave Act (“FMLA”), the New Jersey Family Leave Act ("NJ FLA"), the Occupational Health & Safety Act ("OSHA"), wage and hour laws like the Fair Labor Standards Act (“FLSA”), and many other employment law statutes prohibit retaliation.
+For example, the New Jersey Law Against Discrimination (LAD), the New York Human Rights Law (NYHRL), and the New York City Human Rights Law (NYCHRL) all protect employees who complain about illegal discrimination or harassment.
+Similarly, the Family & Medical Leave Act (FMLA), the New Jersey Family Leave Act (FLA), the Occupational Health & Safety Act (OSHA), wage and hour laws like the Fair Labor Standards Act (FLSA) and many other employment laws prohibit retaliation.
+Likewise, the First Amendment can protect state and local government employees who speak out about issues of public concern.
 In addition, both New Jersey and New York law prohibit employers from retaliating against employees because they took time off from work for jury duty.

 New Jersey Has an Extremely Broad Anti-Retaliation Law

-Both New Jersey and New York law prohibit companies from retaliating against employees who seek workers’ compensation benefits or file workers’ compensation claims.
-Workers’ compensation retaliation can occur because a company gets upset that your claim could increase its insurance rates, will require it to complete extra paperwork, bring to light a dangerous condition in the workplace, or for a variety of other reasons.
-Workers’ compensation retaliation claims are often (but not always) associated with disability discrimination claims since it can be difficult to tell if you have been treated worse because you filed a workers’ compensation claim, because you have an injury that requires you to take time off from work or temporarily limits your ability to perform your job, or both.
+Both New Jersey and New York law prohibit companies from retaliating against employees who seek workers’ compensation benefits or file worker's compensation claims.
+Worker's compensation retaliation can occur because a company gets upset that your claim could increase its insurance rates, require it to complete extra paperwork, brings to light a dangerous condition in the workplace, or for a variety of other reasons.
+Worker's compensation retaliation claims are often (but not always) associated with disability discrimination claims, since it can be difficult to tell if you have been treated worse because you filed a worker's compensation claim or because you have an injury that requires you to take time off from work or temporarily limits your ability to perform your job, or both.

 The False Claims Act

-The False Claims Act also provides protection to certain whistleblowers who report certain violations of law that harm the state or federal government.
+The False Claims Act also provides protection to certain whistleblowers who report particular violations of law that harm the state or federal government.
+Individuals who file successful cases under the False Claims Act are eligible to receive a percentage of the money the government recovers.
 More information is available on our False Claims Act page.